Living With Endometriosis

 Ottawa Endometriosis Support Association

-Posted by steph Published in Featured, support
+Posted by steph Published in Featured, Support and networking

 Fellow endo sisters Laurie, Jenn, and Leigh have created a new in-person support group called the Ottawa Endometriosis Support Association!